bbauska/LFS171x/README.md

 Get started with Hyperledger Iroha today by downloading the source code, accessing thedocumentation and joining our community from our website:
 hyperledger.org.

-Hyperledger Iroha is a free, open source blockchain framework contributed by Soramitsu, Hitachi, NTT Data, and Colu (2016).
+Hyperledger Iroha is a free, open-source blockchain framework contributed by Soramitsu, Hitachi, NTT Data, and Colu (2016).
 Hyperledger Iroha is a simple blockchain platform that can be used to make trusted, secure, and fast applications that leverage the power of permission-based blockchain with Byzantine fault-tolerant consensus.
 Among its key features are:
 <ul>
 <li>Simple deployment and maintenance,</li>